Romantic Connecticut Coast Road Trip Itinerary

-For the ultimate Connecticut Coast scenic drive along the shoreline, follow our turn-by-turn guide.
-It takes road-trippers to the charming towns of the Southern New England coast.
+For the ultimate Romantic Connecticut Coast Road Trip, follow our turn-by-turn guide along the Connecticut shoreline.
+It takes drivers to charming small towns on the Southern New England coast.

 Fans of country roads, seeking one of the best drives in the Eastern United States, will discover long tidal rivers, seeds of Yale University, and remnants of the Revolutionary War in our Constitution State.